2021 FFA Cup: Preliminary rounds

 Member federations teams competed in various state-based preliminary rounds to win one of 21 places in the competition proper (round of 32).
-All Australian clubs were eligible to enter the qualifying process through their respective member federation, however only one team per club was permitted entry in the competition.
+All Australian clubs (other than youth teams associated with A-League franchises) were eligible to enter the qualifying process through their respective member federation, however only one team per club was permitted entry in the competition.
 The preliminary rounds operated within a consistent national structure whereby club entry into the competition is staggered in each state/territory, ultimately leading to round 7 with the winning clubs from that round gaining direct entry into the round of 32.

 There were changes to the make-up of the entrants compared to the 2019 edition, with South Australia increasing from 1 to 2 qualifying places, with NSW losing one place.
 Additionally, the top eight placed A-League clubs for the 2020–21 A-League season gained automatic qualification to the round of 32.
 The remaining four teams were subject to a play-off series for the remaining two positions.

 The first matches of the preliminary rounds began in February 2021, with the final matches of the preliminary rounds (two A-League play-offs) completed in November.